 1. Check you’re getting the right speed You can do this by conducting a speed test at websites such as broadbandchoices.co.uk.
 Now check your broadband plan and if you’re not getting the speeds your provider is promising, give them a a call.
 You can discover some of my favourite broadband packages in the February 2014 issue of Ideal Home, out in early January.

-2. Site your router carefully Keep it off the floor and away from electrical equipment and metal objects such as TVs and radiators.
+2. Check your router Keep it off the floor and away from electrical equipment and metal objects such as TVs and radiators.
 In the middle of the house is best, connected directly to the master socket where your phone line enters the building.

 Girl About Tech recommends: dLAN 500 Wi-Fi network kit, £124.99, Devolo at Amazon